min69u/Reforestation/README.md

-## How come a man driving a train got struck by lightning?
-He was a good conductor.
+## How many seconds are in a year?
+## 12.
+## January 2nd, February 2nd, March 2nd, April 2nd.... etc